 Symptoms of Small Mammal Diarrhea

-Symptoms of Diarrhea can vary depending on the underlying cause, but some of the most common symptoms include:
+Symptoms of small mammal diarrhea can vary depending on the underlying cause, but typically include frequent watery stools, straining during defecation, and increased frequency of defecation.
+Other possible symptoms can include:

 Diagnosing Small Mammal Diarrhea